 R String Operations

-- Concatenate two or more Strings in R
+- R – Concatenate two or more Strings

-- Extract Substring from a String in R
+- R – Find Substring of a String

 In this R Tutorial, we have learnt about Strings, rules to define them, and different useful operations on Strings.